NeilDevelopment/BeepBoopBot/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Start bot
+1. Start bot (This is an example.)
-2. Run command "example @ItsNeil example reason"
+2. Run command "example @ItsNeil example reason" (This is an example.)

 **Expected behavior**
 A clear and concise description of what you expected to happen.